fwup-home/fwup/README.md

 `file-resource` blocks for each file.
 These blocks don't need to be referenced by an `on-resource` block.

+Be aware that doing this could lead to unexpected behavior if used with deltas.
+Fwup does not provide a default implementation for generating deltas.
+Depending on the delta implementation, it is possible that a tool for generating efficient deltas would remove these files as part of optimizing the firmware size as the unreferenced files would seem unused.

 ## How do I include the firmware version in the archive

 If you are using git, you can invoke `fwup` as follows: